 Positive experience for the reader

 So for now, forget about word counts and minimum posts per week/month, and focus on what matters most—the quality of your content.

-You’ll make a much greater impact writing a single, 400-word blog post that answers the burning question of your target customer minds than writing a dozen 1,000-word pieces on obscure topics that only industry experts care about.
+You’ll make a much greater impact writing a single, 400-word blog post that answers the burning question of your target customer minds than a dozen 1,000-word pieces on obscure topics that only industry experts care about.
 To compliment your content, make sure you’ve created a Google My Business page so customers can easily find you on the search engine site.

 5 Steps for Boosting the Quality of Your Content